hydra-dynamix/erasmus/README.md

 ## How It Works

-Erasmus leverages modern IDE capabilities by utilizing their rule injection mechanisms to deliver dynamic context to AI code assistants.
+Erasmus leverages modern AI IDE capabilities by utilizing their rule injection mechanisms to deliver dynamic context to AI code assistants.
 The system maintains three core markdown documents that drive AI-assisted development:

 ![process flowchart](public/flowchart.png)